The Labrador: A Breed Guide

 Article - Sparky Steps Chicago Pet Sitters - Lab Retriever

+For over three decades, the Labrador Retriever held the undisputed title of the most popular dog breed in America.
 Labrador retrievers, often just called labs, were the most popular dog breed in 2019, according to the American Kennel Club (AKC).
-These loveable dogs are known for being affectionate pets that fit right in with the family.
-Take a closer look at the bred to determine if a lab is right for you.
+These lovable dogs are known for being affectionate pets that fit well with the family.
+If you’ve ever met a Lab, you know exactly why.
+They are 80 pounds of pure, unfiltered joy wrapped in fur, and they genuinely believe they are lap dogs.

 Different Shades and Sizes